-The Canada Council for the Arts has partnered with the Salzburg Global Seminar to give young cultural innovators from Canada an opportunity to build their leadership skills and engage with others from around the globe.
+The Canada Council for the Arts and the Salzburg Global Seminar have partnered to give young cultural innovators from Canada an opportunity to build their leadership skills and engage with other innovators from around the globe.

-For the next 4 years, the Canada Council and the Salzburg Global Seminar will make an annual selection of 5 young Canadians to attend the renowned Salzburg Global Forum for Young Cultural Innovators (YCI).
-The selected group will make up the very first YCI hub in Canada.
+From 2017 to 2020, the Canada Council and the Salzburg Global Seminar have made an annual selection of five to eight young Canadians to attend the renowned Salzburg Global Forum for Young Cultural Innovators (YCI Forum).

 In partnership with